bright/new-www/src/mdData/blog/2021-05-22-migrating-away-from-bintray-jcenter-when-there-is-no-alternative-repository.md

 Central).
 What they usually don't mention is that you can consider yourself really lucky if you succeed.

-In many cases you will find it impossible to switch over for some reason, e.g. either there is no other Maven repository hosting the libraries you need, or it will turn out the library authors planned a migration only for the newer or upcoming releases of their libraries.
+In many cases, you will find it impossible to switch over for some reason, e.g. either there is no other Maven repository hosting the libraries you need, or it will turn out the library authors planned a migration only for the newer or upcoming releases of their libraries.